Charts, position-fixing, watchkeeping, COLREG. Bridge-side terminology — celestial, electronic, coastal.

 A method of solving rhumb line problems using the properties of a Mercator chart to find course and distance between positions.

-- Parallel Index
+- Parallel Index (PI)

 A radar technique using lines parallel to the course line to monitor closest approach to a fixed radar target.